 Will affordability affect the interest rate offered by a lender?

-When evaluating your mortgage application, affordability is established using an interest rate that might be required to be paid in the event of a Bank of England’s interest rates increase above the lender’s standard average rate.
-A lower loan-to-value will increase your chances of mortgage approval and a lower mortgage rate.
+When carrying out affordability tests on your mortgage application, affordability is established using an interest rate that might be required to be paid in the event of a Bank of England’s interest rates increase above the lender’s standard average interest rate.
+A lower loan-to-value will have a significant impact on your chances of mortgage approval and a lower mortgage rate.